wcrouch01/Game/README.md

 There are upgrades scattered around each level which will boost your character (damageUp, healthUp, heal, etc.)

 There are four levels as of right now and a boss level.

+I included the source code for this project in case anybody wants to read through it.